nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api.md

 Similarly to what we saw previously, headers can be set to fine-tune your request.
 Various headers are available, depending on the situation.
 A few examples when fetching a document:

-1.  `X-NXproperties:schema1, schema2`: Retrieves only specific schemas
+1.  `properties:schema1, schema2`: Retrieves only specific schemas
-2.  `X-NXproperties:*`: Retrieves all schemas
+2.  `properties:*`: Retrieves all schemas

 More headers will be seen when they will be useful to us.